NCAR/sfit-processing-environment/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-The step-by-step procedures and computing tools are described in more detailed in the **OT-FTS_Spectral_Processing.pdf**
+The step-by-step procedures and computing tools are described in more detailed in the **OT_FTS_Spectral_Processing.pdf**

 ### Prerequisites